gauravmahto/gauravmahto.github.io/docs/gl-portfolio.md

 Apr 2022

-#### Writing programs to store the power grid data in garph data structure
+#### Writing programs to store the power grid data in graph data structure

 ###### Course: Data Structures and Algorithms